AndrewHC36/My-Little-Big-World/README.md

   * Most recent update: Indev 3.9.1

 ### Future stuff soon to be added:
-  1. Fix/Smooth the top collision bumpy issue
+  1. Smooth the top collision bumpy issue
   2. Fix the border issue and change how it acts when touched to the border
-  3. Less sensitive jumping
-  4. NEXT MAJOR UPDATE:  Add hotbar GUI, hearts.
+  3. NEXT MAJOR UPDATE:  Add hotbar GUI, hearts.

 ### How to play:
 #### Keys: